Giving Feedback Shouldn’t be Boring - And it doesn’t have to be.14th May 2018

 Once Hubert is done collecting data, every single comment goes through our deep learning text analytics engine where it is automatically categorized and analyzed and presented to the user in a very comprehensible way.

-To get things going and prove that the concept works, we chose to start in a niched and well-defined area: The education sector.
-Or even more specifically: course evaluations.
+To get things going and prove that the concept works, we've chose to start in two niched and well-defined areas: Human resources and customer experience.

-We’re doing our best to reform this practice right now.
+We’re doing our best to reform this practice right now and here's where we are right now.

-With Hubert, it’s easy for instructors to collect, gain and leverage insights.
-The top strengths and improvable areas are instantly visible and if you want to find out what the students thought about, say for example the lab sessions, all comments related to those are automatically compiled under a corresponding tag.
-Improvement can thus be achieved more effectively.
+With Hubert, it’s easy to collect, gain and leverage insights.
+The top strengths and improvable areas are instantly visible and if you want to find out what the respondents thought about, say for example the onboarding experience, all comments related to that are automatically compiled under a corresponding tag.